wake-82/DepthLive3D/README.md

 Q: My mouse cursor looks weird, or it disappears when I hover over something clickable.<br>
 A: Go to 'Mouse pointer style and color' in Windows Settings and reset it to the default cursor.<br> It should display normally now.

+Q: The mouse cursor isn't moving.
+A: If you are running a program that requires administrator privileges, the controller's mouse cursor will not work.<br> Please use your computer mouse to close the program.

 ---